PAIDiPaidThis.com

 Average vet costs per year in the UK, what owners spend

-Ask ten pet owners what they spend at the vet each year and you will get ten very different answers, because the total depends on your pet, your postcode and your luck.
+Ask ten pet owners what they spend at the vet each year and you get ten different answers.
+The total depends on your pet, your postcode and your luck.
 This guide breaks down where the annual spend actually goes, from predictable preventative care to the occasional large bill, so you can plan rather than guess.
-The real prices below show what routine work costs where you live.
+The real prices on this page show what routine work costs where you live, and that is a better guide than any single UK-wide number.

 The quick version

-• Annual vet spend splits into predictable costs, like check-ups, vaccinations and parasite control, and unpredictable ones, like accidents and illness.
+• Annual vet spend splits into two very different things: predictable costs like check-ups, vaccinations and parasite control, and unpredictable ones like accidents and illness.

-• The unpredictable side dominates the risk, with the average pet insurance claim at £685 in 2024 and around one in five insured treatments costing £500 or more.
+• The unpredictable side carries the real risk.
+The average pet insurance claim was £685 in 2024, and around one in five insured treatments cost £500 or more.

-• Where you go matters, since corporate-owned practices charge around 18.3 per cent more on average than independents for comparable work.
+• Where you go matters.
+Corporate-owned practices charge around 18.3 per cent more on average than independents for comparable work.

-• Medicines are a controllable line, and buying them online with a written prescription can be 50 to 60 per cent cheaper, saving £200 to £300 a year.
+• Medicines are one of the few lines you can control.
+Buying long-term medication online with a written prescription can be 50 to 60 per cent cheaper, saving £200 to £300 a year.

 Published and surveyed prices